 Bluetti AC200MAX

-This Bluetti gives me all the essentials and more.
+The Bluetti AC200MAX is a strong mid-size option for homes that need to run a refrigerator, lights, router, TV or several smaller devices during an outage.
 The touchscreen display is clear, and powering a fridge plus a few other things like TVs and lights isn’t a problem.
 Lithium iron phosphate batteries mean long lifespan even with daily use.
 And there are plenty of ways to add more batteries or panels if you want to scale up your backup.

 Pros: